 How to Successfully Conduct a Sign Audit

-Because of that, you should be making regular reviews of your signs and graphics to ensure they’re communicating any updated procedures you may have, enforcing safe hygiene and are complying with the evolving guidelines from the CDC, OSHA, ADA and more.
+As a business, you should be making regular reviews of your signs and graphics to ensure they’re communicating any new procedures or brand updates that you may have, as well as complying with guidelines from OSHA, ADA and more.

 So, what’s an easy solution to figuring out what your sign and graphics needs are?
 Conduct an audit of your space’s interior and exterior for signage.
 If you’re a retailer or restaurant that uses a lot of seasonal signs throughout the year, you may benefit from doing this several times per year.
 Other businesses and organizations may only need to plan for this once annually, or maybe every other year.